What Is Gainstorming?

 How Do I Start Gainstorming?

 Right now, you can start to use the Gainstorming model through live facilitation sessions directly with its founder, Yvonne Wilcox.
 For organizations seeking to adopt a Gainstorming culture, on-site training ranges from two-day workshops to 12-week tailored adoption programs.
-A remote-learning curriculum is currently in production to provide online training for those seeking official certification (due for release in late 2017).
+A remote-learning curriculum is currently in production to provide online training (due for release in 2018).